 If you’re just beginning your search for information on breast cancer, you’ve come to the right place.

-Explore these topics and much more through the menu on the left or through the links below.
+Explore these topics and much more using the menu on the left or through the links below.

-In 2016, it is estimated that among U.S. women there will be*:
+In 2020, it's estimated that among U.S. women and men there will be*:

 Breast cancer occurs when cells divide and grow without their normal control.

-Invasive breast cancer that spreads to other parts of the body is called metastatic breast cancer.
+Invasive breast cancer that spreads beyond the breast and nearby lymph nodes to other parts of the body is called metastatic breast cancer.

 Learn more about breast cancer.